seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 ### VoltageShift undervolt

 It is possible to use VoltageShift from EFI folder instead of disabling SIP.
-You need to use specific version provided in Other folder.
+You need to use specific version provided in the Other folder.

 **If you want to use this feature, enable it in config.plist**